-The council may use internal or external borrowing as per its Liability Management Policy to bring forward or accelerate operating expenditure and to fund large projects that don't involve Council acquiring an asset when it is deemed prudent to do so.
+The council may use internal or external borrowing as per its Liability Management Policy to bring forward or accelerate operating expenditure.
 The cost and repayment of borrowing is to be funded from the same funding sources available to fund the specified activity.